assiro/foil-assist-controller/README.md

 The receiver module generates a wifi hot spot where is possible to connect by a browser for data analyze and settings

-The Lora module is optional in the recever and transimetter.
-The firmware auto detect and use LoRa protocoll ift te module is connected to the ESP, and the trigger value could be sent by the channel in parallel.
-This could increare the performance of the transmitions in the water
+The Lora module is optional in the receiver and transimetter.
+The firmware auto detect and use LoRa protocoll if the module is connected to the ESP.
+The trigger value from hall sensor could be sent by the LoRa channel in parallel to the ESP-NOW communication.
+LoRa transmition could improve the performance of the transmitions in the water